roolebo/tianocore.github.io/Laszlo's unkempt git guide for edk2 contributors and maintainers.md

      review it in depth (possible for patches that target a package that you don't maintain), respond with your Acked-by.

-35. When reviewing a v2, v3, ... posting of a series, focus on the changes.
+3. When reviewing a v2, v3, ... posting of a series, focus on the changes.
 The contributor is expected to support you in this with:

      - Picking up your Reviewed-by and Acked-by tags from your v1 review.
-You can skip re-reviewing those patches in v2, especially because step (29) instructs the contributor to drop your earlier R-b or A-b if he or she reworks the patch significantly.
+You can skip re-reviewing those patches in v2, especially because contributor step (29) instructs the contributor to drop your earlier R-b or A-b if he or she reworks the patch significantly.

      - Listing the relative changes per patch, in the git-notes section.
-       Refer to step (30).
+       Refer to contributor step (30).

      - Summarizing the changes in the v2, v3, ... cover letters.
 Refer
-       to step (32).
+       to contributor step (32).

-36. Assuming the series has converged (i.e., all patches have gained the necessary Reviewed-by and/or Acked-by tags), plus you have been "elected" as the lucky maintainer to apply and push the series, read on.
+4. Assuming the series has converged (i.e., all patches have gained the necessary Reviewed-by and/or Acked-by tags), plus you have been "elected" as the lucky maintainer to apply and push the series, read on.